-This post covers the best things to do in Chicago this November, including, free, family-friendly, as well as nighttime activities, all updated for 2019.
+This post covers the best things to do in Chicago this November.

 For ideas for any time of the year, be sure to read our master post on things to do in Chicago.

 November is a wonderful time of year to be in the Windy City!

 Check out the suggestions below for a variety of activities, including sports, theatre, music, and of course, holiday activities!

 For some of the more popular things to do in Chicago, read the following posts: